Jump To Section

 - Indirect characterization inspires discovery and provokes the imagination.
 As a writer, you are leading your reader through your story.
 By weaving indirect characterization through your narrative, you provide the reader with the opportunity to draw their own conclusions and make their own discoveries, for an overall more satisfying and intriguing reading experience.

 Though readers will always draw their own conclusions, they may draw conclusions far from your intent if you don’t offer enough clues through detail work.
-This is not necessarily always a drawback, since readers bring different backgrounds and experiences to their interpretation for your text.
-But if you lean on indirect characterization for major plot points and the reader misses your clues, the gap in understanding may lead to an unsatisfying reading experience.
+This is not necessarily always a drawback—readers bring different backgrounds and experiences to their interpretation of your text.
+But if you lean too heavily on indirect characterization for major plot points and the reader misses your clues, the gap in understanding may lead to an unsatisfying reading experience.